Erigeron angustatus: Description

-Erigeron greenei is a perennial herb up to 90 cm (3 feet) tall, producing a large taproot.
-Leaves are narrow, up to 60 mm (2.4 inches) long but less than 2 mm (0.08 inches) across.
-The plant sometimes produces only one flower heads per stem, sometimes groups of as many as 5.
-Each head contains as many as numerous yellow disc florets but no ray florets.
+Erigeron angustatus is a perennial herb up to 90 cm (3 feet) tall, producing a large taproot.
+Its leaves are narrow, up to 60 mm (2.4 inches) long but less than 2 mm (0.08 inches) across.
+The plant sometimes produces only one flower head per stem, sometimes groups of as many as five.
+Each head contains as many yellow disc florets but no ray florets.
 The species grows in open coniferous woodlands, frequently in serpentine soil.

 Taxonomy

 The species was first described by Asa Gray in 1884 as a variety of Erigeron inornatus, E. inornatus var. angustatus.
 In 1885, Edward Lee Greene raised the variety to the full species Erigeron angustatus.
 In 1992, Guy L. Nesom made it a variety of Erigeron reductus, E. reductus var. angustatus.
 Then in 2004, Nesom published the replacement name Erigeron greenei, in the belief that Erigeron angustatus had already been published before Greene's use.
-As of October 2024, Plants of the World Online regarded Nesom's species name as superfluous, treating the taxon as the variety Erigeron reductus var. angustatus.
+As of January 2026, the International Plant Names Index regarded Nesom's species name as superfluous.
+Plants of the World Online agreed, regarding Erigeron greenei as a superfluous synonym of Erigeron angustatus.

 Distribution

-Erigeron greenei is an uncommon species with a restricted range.
+Erigeron angustatus is an uncommon species with a restricted range.
 It has been found only in California in the region north of San Francisco Bay, from Sonoma and Napa Counties north as far as Siskiyou County.